 17. Invest in one statement feature for a luxe look on a budget

-Choose one thing to really make your bathroom have wow factor.
-This might be (as mentioned before) mixing a basic basin and look with a classy, freestanding bath, or splashing out on some really fancy taps.
+Choose one feature that will give your bathroom a standout, luxe feel.
+This might be a freestanding bath – take a look at our pick of the best rolltop baths for traditional homes – or splashing out on some really fancy taps.
 Or, if you’ve found tiles beyond your budget, use them on a statement wall with a more affordable complementary tile elsewhere.

 18. A bigger space will need more heat

-If you are extending the bathroom space don't forget that this will mean a larger area to heat.
-As a result, re-assess existing heating and upgrade the heat output if needed with a more powerful towel heater or radiator.
+If you are extending the bathroom space, don't forget that this will mean a larger area to heat.
+Re-assess existing heating and upgrade the heat output if needed with a more powerful towel heater or radiator.
 You could also take the opportunity to include underfloor heating.
 At the same time, check that the water pressure isn't affected by the addition of new sanitary ware.

 19. Remember to include plenty of storage

-Nothing can ruin a nice new room faster than clutter, so don't forget about bathroom storage.
+Nothing can ruin a nice new room faster than clutter, so don't forget about bathroom storage – our feature is full of handy solutions.
 Use storage furniture and baskets to keep everything out of sight (apart from your posh toiletries of course).